William Hincks

 William Hincks (16 April 1794 - 10 September 1871) was an Irish Unitarian minister, theologian and professor of natural history.
 He was the first professor of natural history at University College, Toronto and president of the Canadian Institute (now the Royal Canadian Institute).
 He was also the first editor of the Unitarian magazine The Inquirer.

 Early life and ministries

 Hincks was born on 16 April 1794 in Cork, Ireland, the son of Thomas Dix Hincks, an orientalist and naturalist, and Anne Boult.
+One of eight siblings, Hincks was the brother of Francis Hincks and Edward Hincks.
+His father was one of the founders of the Belfast Natural History and Philosophical Society.

 He was educated in Belfast and trained as a minister in Manchester College, York from 1810 to 1815.
 He served in Cork from 1815 to 1818, then moved to Exeter where he ministered from 1818 to 1822.
 In 1822 he joined the Unitarian church and served as a minister at Renshaw Street Unitarian Chapel in Liverpool until 1827.
 He didn't work again as a minister until 1839, when he moved to London.